How to Become a Scientist in India: Career Path, Courses & Scope

 How to get Admission?

-There are various government and private colleges in the country which offers quality education in various fields.
-Some top colleges are listed here:
+There are various government and private colleges in the country which offers quality education in science and research.
+Some of the top colleges are:

 Career & Scope

-“In result of the increasing popularity and explosive growth has generated lots of job opportunities in the field of research and development”.
+“India being one of the fastly developing country offers a lots of career opportunities in the field of research and development ”.

-Scientists are majorly required in various fields like agriculture, social science, physical science, engineering, technology, space research and many others.
+Scientists are majorly required in various fields like agriculture, social science, physical science, engineering, technology, space research and many others field.

 There are plenty of job opportunities are offered to scientists in government as well as private organizations.
 With a research degree, you can also find jobs in India as well as abroad.